-This Fresh Strawberry Jam is delicious on just about everything.
-It is really easy to make homemade jam sugar-free.
+This Keto Strawberry Jam is delicious on just about everything.
+It is really easy to make homemade sugar free strawberry jam.
 It takes about ten minutes and four ingredients.
-When strawberries are in season and abundant it is worth it to make your own gluten free keto strawberry jam.
-This jam recipe is also low carb, grain-free, sugar-free, and Trim Healthy Mama friendly.
+When fresh strawberries are in season and abundant it is worth it to make your own gluten free strawberry jam.
+Only 3 net carb per 3 tablespoons!

 I have a huge love affair with strawberries.
 I could eat one of the costco sized containers all by myself.
 Really.
 I like them fresh, in desserts, in jams, in salsa, and even roasted.
-Making a low carb strawberry jam was a necessity!
+My husband and I just tried making smoked strawberries for the first time as well.
+Making a low carb strawberry jam without sugar was a necessity!
+This sugar free keto jam recipe is also low carb, grain-free, dairy-free, and Trim Healthy Mama friendly (as a fuel pull).

 Making homemade jam is very easy!
 You need to cook the berries to soften them and release the natural juices, sweeten them, and then thicken it to a jam consistency.
-This can be ready in about 10 minutes!
+This can be made in no time!

 The hardest part of this recipe is hulling the strawberries.
 I use a tiny paring knife, insert it a bit off-center near the stem, and then turn the berry.
 The stem and hull come off all as one.
 The reason I suggest removing the hulls is that they are normally firm and flavorless.